fictionco/fiction/@apps/factor/docs/getting-started/introduction.md

 - **80% Rule of Core vs Extension.** Most features belong in an extension; this allows us to keep Factor core light while allowing users to "choose their own adventure" regarding which features they'd like to have (via plugins and themes).
 The rule is that any core feature must be needed or useful to at least 80% of the user base.

-- **The 12 Factor App** The [12 Factor App](https://12factor.net/) guideline discusses how to build apps that are scaleable and portable; also, easy to develop.
+- **The 12 Factor App** The [12 Factor App](https://12factor.net/) guideline discusses how to build apps that are scalable and portable; also, easy to develop.
 Factor leverages this philosophy.

 - **JavaScript and TypeScript Only** In the last years, the one language that has made the most progress is clearly JavaScript and it's type-safe buddy TypeScript.
 For that reason, Factor is focused on JS and JS oriented libraries.
 That way you only need to learn one key language and complementary tools.